 The player will still have to call the coach himself.

-The player will still have to provide the film.
+The player will still have to provide the video.

-The player will still have to take the SAT/ACT.
+The player will still have to make acceptable grades in required classes.

-For a lot of families, it’s useful to have someone other than the parent telling the kid that you have to pick up the phone and make the call or that you need to practice for the SAT.
+For a lot of families, it’s useful to have someone other than the parent telling the kid that you have to pick up the phone and make the call or that you need to study for the upcoming test.
 There are plenty of people who use such services just for the college admissions process.
 It’s worth it to them so that the parent isn’t the one who has to do the nagging.
 But don’t think that you can’t do this yourself.

 There are plenty of books and websites with information on how to do it yourself.

 It’s not hard to find a timeline with the steps the player should be taking to advance the recruiting process.
 The trick is to start looking into the process before your son’s senior year!
 Even a recruiting service can’t change when coaches make their decisions about recruiting.
 Thinking about recruiting should start by the sophomore year.
 (The DIY College Rankings Baseball Spreadsheet can help.)
 This isn’t to say that if you’re a senior, it’s too late–it’s just a lot easier the earlier you start.

 I offer this information just as a way to put all the resources I found on how to get recruited to play college baseball, some used, some not, in one place.
 Consider these some of the tools you can use to plan your trip through the process since the trip itself will vary from player to player.

 As for my son, he had three D3 schools offer him a place on their teams.
 But more importantly, he quit the team before the end of his sophomore year because he wanted to be more involved in other aspects of college life.
 It’s important to remember that baseball, for a variety of reasons, could go away and the player needs to select a college that he’ll be happy at even if he’s not on the team.